 9. Albino Platinum Discus

-A creamy white coloring with opal fins.
-They display red eyes and sometimes the white mixes in with a faint coloration of yellow or pink, but very lightly.
+They display a creamy white coloring with opal fins.
+They also display red eyes and sometimes the white mixes in with a faint coloration of yellow or pink, but very lightly.

 10. Red Sun Discus